harmpter/companion.home-assistant/docs/integrations/android-widgets.md

 Most widgets allow selecting a theme to use.
 The available themes depend on your device and the specific widget.
 Possible options are:

  - *Dynamic color*: uses the colors from your device and wallpaper to make the widget fit in with your home screen and device.
-This theme is only available on supported devices running Android 12 or newer.
+This theme is only available on supported devices running Android 12 or later.
  - *Light/dark theme*: uses your device theme to make the widget fit in with your apps.
  - *Transparent*: removes the widget background and allows you to set a text/icon color, to make the widget stand out less.